mapbox/maki/README.markdown

 [![Build Status](https://travis-ci.org/mapbox/maki.png)](https://travis-ci.org/mapbox/maki)

-Maki is a point of interest icon set made especially for use with MapBox maps.
-For more information on how to use Maki with MapBox, see documentation at http://mapbox.com/tilemill/docs/guides/using-maki-icons/.
+Maki is a point of interest icon set made especially for use with Mapbox maps.
+For more information on how to use Maki with Mapbox, see documentation at http://mapbox.com/tilemill/docs/guides/using-maki-icons/.

 ## src

 Maki's source [SVG][] files are in the `src` subdirectory.
 To create pixel-perfect icons at different sizes, each icon is designed 3 times for 12, 18, and 24 pixels wide/tall.

 Maki is designed using [Inkscape][].
 For information on contributing to Maki see CONTRIBUTING.md.